 In their report into the impact of Covid-19 on older people's mental and physical health, Age UK highlighted issues for older people including loss of mobility and balance from moving around less, pain from untreated medical treatment, reduced ability to receive appropriate nutrition, cognitive decline, stress and isolation.
-43 percent of people with a long-term health condition are now unable to walk as far as before, while the proportion of over 70s experiencing depression has doubled since the start of the pandemic.
+43 per cent of people with a long-term health condition are now unable to walk as far as before, while the proportion of over 70s experiencing depression has doubled since the start of the pandemic.

 Nurses, midwives and nursing associates that are above 60 may be less likely to apply for temporary registration due to the government guidance about greater risk of Covid-19 for older people.
 Our analysis of the data shows that people with temporary registration are older than those with permanent registration.
-Around two-thirds of those with temporary registration are aged over 50 compared to just over a third with permanent registration.
-The diversity data on the make-up of those with temporary registration is now published here.
+Around three quarters of those with temporary registration (78 per cent) are aged 50 and over, compared to around a third (35.1 per cent) with permanent registration being aged 51 and over.20The age profile of those with temporary registration has therefore got older than in July 2020, when around two thirds of people were aged 50 and over.
+This is likely because there is a now a lower proportion of people with temporary registration who are overseas applicants (who tend to be younger) as many overseas temporary registrants have now joined the permanent register and a higher proportion who had left the permanent register (who tend to be older).